Food Sales or Service

 - Private tailgate parties

-- Cookouts, picnics, or potluck dinners not open for attendance by the general public or by general Iowa State University student and staff populations
+- Cookouts, picnics, or potluck dinners not open for attendance by the general public or by ISU student and staff general population

 - Sale of pre-packaged foods (bottled water, packages of candy/chips, etc.)